 The NWT Bureau of Statistics has maintained an input-output (IO) model since the early 1990's.
 The model is based on the same structure employed by Statistics Canada, and is updated periodically by the Bureau of Statistics using data from Statistics Canada.
-For an overview of the NWT IO model, see the document NWT IO Model - Overview on the Bureau of Statistics' website.

-Statistics Canada releases updated IO information annually in November, with the release in 2018 containing IO data for the 2015 reference year.
-The intention of the Bureau of Statistics is to update the multipliers in this document on an annual basis with each new release of IO information from Statistics Canada.
+The IO model is based on the Supply Use Tables (SUT) and other data Statistics Canada releases in November.
+The release in November 2020 contained SUT data for the 2017 reference year.
+The intention of the Bureau of Statistics is to update the multipliers in this document on an annual basis with each new release of SUT information from Statistics Canada.

-The economic multipliers in this document are an output of the NWT IO model, based on the 2015 IO tables, and are presented here at a broad level of detail, representing 47 industry aggregations.
+The economic multipliers in this document are an output of the NWT IO model, based on the 2017 SUT tables, and are presented here at a broad level of detail, representing 48 industry aggregations.
+As a major component of Gross Domestic Product, capital expenditures provide an indication of market conditions both in the overall economy and in particular industries.
+Examples of capital investment activities include construction of resource projects and investment in infrastructure.